 We conduct operations in many tax jurisdictions.
 In some of these jurisdictions, non-income-based taxes, such as sales and other indirect taxes, may be assessed on our operations.
-There is uncertainty and judgement as to the taxability of the Company's services and what constitutes sufficient presence for a jurisdiction to levy such taxes.
+There is uncertainty and judgment as to the taxability of the Company's services and what constitutes sufficient presence for a jurisdiction to levy such taxes.

 The Company records tax reserves in other current liabilities on the condensed balance sheets when they become probable and the amount can be reasonably estimated.
-As of March 31, 2024 and December 31, 2023, the Company recorded an estimated tax reserve of \$0.1 million and \$0.6 million, respectively.
+As of June 30, 2024, tax reserves were immaterial.
+As of December 31, 2023, tax reserves were \$0.6 million.
 Due to the estimates involved in the analysis, the Company expects that the liability will change over time and could exceed the current estimate.
 The Company may also be subject to examination by the relevant state taxing authorities.